Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Removes a role from the available selfroles list.
+Removes a role from the list of selfroles.

 **Arguments**